-Technology is an integral part of our today’s life.
-The “Personal Internet of Things” has become real and consists of connected devices such as SmartWatches, SmartPhones and SmartGlasses.
-These devices are communication interfaces to other people which will get increasingly more advanced over time.
+Technology is an integral part of today’s life.
+The “Personal Internet of Things” has become reality and consists of connected devices such as smartwatches, smartphones and smart glasses.
+These are communication interfaces that will become increasingly more advanced over time.

-The project iKPT 4.0 is divided into 3 major parts with the following topics in detail:
+The project iKPT 4.0 is divided into three major parts with the following topics in detail:

-M1) User-centered adaption of the working space in the CPS: The worker’s state is observed via physiological- and body-tracking technologies which can also be employed to measure the environment.
-According to this retrieved information, digital content as well as visualizations are appropriately processed for the worker.
+M1) User-centered adaption of the working space in the CPS: the worker’s state is observed via physiological and body-tracking technologies which can also be employed to measure the environment.
+Based on the retrieved information, digital content as well as visualizations are appropriately processed for the worker.
 The result will be an interactive and adaptable system for the users.

-M2) Multimodal interaction for cooperative human robot interaction: In the field of series production (e.g. automotive field), actions of humans and robots have to be synchronized and coordinated in order to set the human as cooperation partner of the robot.
+M2) Multimodal interaction for cooperative human-robot interaction: in the field of series production (e.g. automotive industry), actions of humans and robots need to be synchronized and coordinated in order to establish the human as cooperation partner of the robot.
 This cooperation should also be possible in unpredictable situations.

-M3) Design engineering through mixed reality technologies: This part enhances the design process of technical products, services and systems with digital, innovative augmented and virtual reality solutions.
-A user-centered design process will be used in order to develop pre-visualization tools (sketches, modelling, illustration, simulation) to simulate the human machine cooperation in a collaborative manner.
+M3) Design engineering through mixed reality technologies: this part enhances the design process of technical products, services and systems with digital, innovative augmented- and virtual-reality solutions.
+A user-centered design process will be used in order to develop pre-visualization tools (sketches, modeling, illustration, simulation) to simulate the human-machine cooperation in a collaborative manner.

 All parts will be processed in similar steps:

-- Empathize: Come in contact with a specific working environment/field
+- empathise: come in contact with a specific working environment/field,

-- Define/Analyze: Analyzation of empathize phase and define problems
+- define/analyze: analyze the empathize phase and define problems,

-- Ideate: Create ideas to solve the problems with appropriate methods (e.g. Co-Design-Workshops)
+- ideate: create ideas to solve the problems with suitable methods (e.g. co-design workshops),

-These steps must be individualized according to each project part.
+These steps must be individualized for each project part.
 Moreover, adaptable solutions will be approached through iterative processes.

-To sum up, the project focusses on the discharge of human in the industrial production and the usage of body-near interaction in industry 4.0.
-Existing technologies will be enhanced and used in novel combinations with appropriate methods to figure out innovative solutions which will be tested in industry.
+To sum up, the project focuses on facilitating the human work in the industrial production and on the usage of body-near interaction in Industry 4.0.
+Existing technologies will be enhanced and used in novel combinations with appropriate methods to figure out innovative solutions, which will then be tested in industry.